AREX: Fares

 After the opening of the first phase, in 2007, a ticket for a ride from Gimpo International Airport to Incheon International Airport cost ₩3,100, both on commuter and express services.
 This fare increased in steps to ₩3,500 by the end of 2010, then was reduced to ₩3,300 for commuter trains when the second phase opened.
 The fare for express services, which travel the full Seoul–Incheon International Airport distance non-stop from the opening of the second phase in December 2010, was set at ₩13,300; while the fare for commuter services on the full distance was set at ₩3,700.
 This competes against a price of around ₩10,000 on buses, ₩67,500 on taxis, and about ₩15,500 with private car.

 By 2022, the fares for the full length of the AREX line settled on ₩4,750 for commuter trains, and ₩9,500 for Express service and both require an additional ₩500 deposit if traveling by a single use card.

 Vending machines for local trains accept Korean Won only.
 Vending machines for Express train tickets take Korean Won and Korean credit cards.
 Passengers travelling with foreign credit cards must purchase their tickets from staffed ticket windows.

 Ridership

-After the opening of the first phase, ridership has been far below expectations.
+After the opening of the first phase, ridership was initially been far below expectations.
 Actual ridership in 2008 was around 16,000 passengers/day, or only around 7% of the forecast 230,000, necessitating subsidies of ₩166 billion.
 Hyundai had originally forecast ridership of up to 490,000/day when the link to Seoul Station is completed.
 However, ridership rose significantly after the start of service on the second phase of the line to Seoul Station.
 As early as the first week, average daily ridership more than doubled, from 27,210 to 58,000.